ti-cortex-m4/demo-java-completablefuture/doc/article.md

 4. to get the value of the tax (a long-running task, depends on tasks 3)
 5. to calculate the gross price of the product in the USD (depends on tasks 3, 4)

 Notice that some tasks are long-running (for example, they make remote calls), so it is worth executing them asynchronously.
-Also, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed in parallel).
+Also, some tasks here depend on other tasks (they have to be executed sequentially) but some are independent (they can be executed in parallel).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based and asynchronous `CompletableFuture`-based.